UBC-CIC/student-advising-assistant/docs/ArchitectureDesign.md

 With average scores of 49.95 and 47 respectively, MPT-7B and Falcon-7B fall considerably behind the LLaMa-2-7B variants which have scores up to 59.
 MPT is not supported out of the box for Sagemaker Inference Endoints, so it was not tested.
 Falcon-7B was tested, and despite prompt engineering, it had a high tendency for hallucinations.

 There is also a leaderboard of models ranked by human evaluation in the [lmsys chatbot arena](https://huggingface.co/spaces/lmsys/chatbot-arena-leaderboard).
 Some models that perform well according to automatic metrics may not perform well when ranked by human evaluators, and vice versa.
-As of August 2023, the leading <= 7B model in this leaderboard is Vicuna-7B, though the other Llama-2 variants listed in the Open LLM leaderboard were not included in the comparison.
+As of August 2023, the leading <= 7B model in this leaderboard is `Vicuna-7b`, though the other Llama-2 variants listed in the Open LLM leaderboard were not included in the comparison.

-According to another leaderboard, [Alpaca Eval](https://tatsu-lab.github.io/alpaca_eval/), Vicuna-7B is also the leading 7B model.
+According to another leaderboard, [Alpaca Eval](https://tatsu-lab.github.io/alpaca_eval/), `Vicuna-7b` is also the leading 7B model.
 This leaderboard uses GPT4 and Claude to automatically rank models by the quality of their responses.

-As a result, Vicuna 7B was chosen as the system’s LLM.
-Additional testing with the other LLaMa-2 variants listed in the Open LLM Leaderboard could be productive.
+**LLM Sample Questions**

+See the [Model Comparison](./Model%20Comparison.xlsx) worksheet for a list of sample questions asked on different contexts.
+The models tested were `Vicuna-7b`, `Nous-Hermes-llama-2-7b`, and `Llama-2-7b-chat` since they are leading `7b` models with licenses allowing for commercial use.
+Also included was `distilbert-base-cased-distilled-squad`, a non-generative question answering model that responds to questions by extracting a portion of the provided context.

 **LLM Licenses**